electron-userland/electron-builder/docs/Options.md

 | certificatePassword | <a name="WinBuildOptions-certificatePassword"></a><p>The password to the certificate provided in <code>certificateFile</code>.
 Please use it only if you cannot use env variable <code>CSC_KEY_PASSWORD</code> (<code>WIN_CSC_KEY_PASSWORD</code>) for some reason.
 Please see [Code Signing](https://github.com/electron-userland/electron-builder/wiki/Code-Signing).</p>
 | certificateSubjectName | <a name="WinBuildOptions-certificateSubjectName"></a>The name of the subject of the signing certificate.
 Required only for EV Code Signing and works only on Windows.
 | rfc3161TimeStampServer | <a name="WinBuildOptions-rfc3161TimeStampServer"></a>The URL of the RFC 3161 time stamp server.
 Defaults to `http://timestamp.comodoca.com/rfc3161`.
+| timeStampServer | <a name="WinBuildOptions-timeStampServer"></a>The URL of the time stamp server.
+Defaults to `http://timestamp.verisign.com/scripts/timstamp.dll`.

 <a name="MetadataDirectories"></a>
 ## `.directories`